 Head lice are most commonly spread through direct head to head contact with someone else who is infected.
 They cannot jump or fly.
 Rather, they crawl quickly through the hair and find a new host to spread to.
 Personal items are also a quick way to become infected if shared with some who has head lice.
 Anything that touches the hair could potentially be harboring head lice.
 Animals do not spread head lice, they are a human parasite.

 What are the signs of a head lice infestation?

 Commonly head lice symptoms will take 2 to 3 weeks to start to manifest.
 Head lice and nits are most often found behind the ears, the neckline and the crown of the head.
 Some clear indications include an itchy scalp, scratch marks, red bumps from bites or rashes from irritated skin caused by fecal matter and saliva from head lice.
-If you need help diagnosing head lice, call Lice Clinics of America to perform a head lice check.
+If you need help diagnosing head lice, call Lice Clinics of Texas to perform a head lice check.
 Staff members are able to diagnose your problem and offer you quick and easy solutions.
 One reason this is advantageous for most parents is that it can be difficult to determine between head lice eggs, nits, and common dandruff.